invertase/react-native-firebase/docs/dynamic-links/usage/index.md

 2. Test the domain you created in your Firebase console (first step in `Firebase Setup`).
 Go to the following location in your browser `[your-domain]/.well-known/assetlinks.json`.
 The response will have a `target` object containing a `package_name` which ought to have your app's package name.
 Please do not proceed until you see this, it may take a while to register.

-3. Test the dynamic link works via your emulator by pasting it into in a text message, notepad or email, and checking that it does open your application (ensure the app is installed on the emualator).
+3. Test the dynamic link works via your emulator by pasting it into in a text message, notepad or email, and checking that it does open your application (ensure the app is installed on the emulator).

 ## Create a Link